2019 Reclaiming Youth Seminars Presenters and Topics

 Defining moments shape our lives.
 Research shows that you learn best within moments and you have the power to redefine the meaning of your moments.
 This presentation will share how the value of teaching to moments can have transformative effects on children, and it will illustrate how successful this mindset has been in positively influencing the educational and personal journeys of some of our most complex children.

-JR LaPlante, Director of Tribal Relations, Avera Health
+JR LaPlante, JD, Director of Tribal Relations, Avera Health

 Cheri Thurman, MS, Wentzville School District